repocho/raml-mocker/README.md

 If you need an example please check [the test schema]

-TODO
+CONTRIBUTING
 ---
 If you have any improvement please open an issue.
-If you want to collaborate do not hesitate to request it or do a fork + pull requests.
+If you want to collaborate do not hesitate to request it or do a fork + pull request.
 I'll be grateful.

 Part of the schema.js code is based in [json-schema-mock].